 Divergent is adapted from the first book of the trilogy of Young Adult novels, which consist of Divergent (2011), Insurgent (2012) and Allegiant (2013), by Veronica Roth who began publishing while she was still at university.
 Roth has fairly much stolen the premise of Divergent from Aldous Huxley’s Brave New World (1932).
 Huxley imagined a future where society was divided into five factions that were bred for different roles in society.
 The basic premise of the society stratified by designated factions was also used in the far superior City of Ember (2008) also based on a Young Adult series of books – this alas came along a little too soon to be part of the Young Adult film fad and never managed to get beyond a single work.

-Under director Neil Burger, who previously made Interview with the Assassin (2002), The Illusionist (2006), The Lucky Ones (2008) and Limitless (2011) and the subsequent The Upside (2017), Divergent seemed to hit all the right buttons and has proven one among the Young Adult film contenders that has succeeded at the box-office after a string of others that have failed to do so – Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), Vampire Academy (2014) and the like.
+Under director Neil Burger, who previously made Interview with the Assassin (2002), The Illusionist (2006), The Lucky Ones (2008) and Limitless (2011) and the subsequent The Upside (2017) and the generation ship film Voyagers (2021), Divergent seemed to hit all the right buttons and has proven one among the Young Adult film contenders that has succeeded at the box-office after a string of others that have failed to do so – Beautiful Creatures (2013), The Mortal Instruments: City of Bones (2013), The Adventurer: The Curse of the Midas Box (2014), Vampire Academy (2014) and the like.
 The film may have been a success but it failed to move me in any way.
 It falls apart almost as soon as one starts to think about its fundamental premise.